 How to Choose Your First Chef Knife

-When I trained new cooks at Mellow Mushroom, I'd hand them one knife — a Victorinox Fibrox 8" chef knife — and tell them to use it for everything.
+When I trained new cooks in professional kitchens, I'd hand them one knife, a Victorinox Fibrox 8" chef knife, and tell them to use it for everything.
 After two weeks, they always said the same thing: "I had no idea a cheap knife could work this well."

 That reaction taught me something important: knife marketing has convinced people that price equals performance.
-But in professional kitchens, the most popular knives aren't the $300 Japanese imports — they're the workhorse models that balance performance, durability, and value.
+But in professional kitchens, the most popular knives aren't the expensive Japanese imports, they're the workhorse models that balance performance, durability, and value.
 The knives that feel good after four hours of prep work, not just four minutes in the store.

-By the end of this guide, you'll know exactly what to look for in your first chef knife, which specs actually matter, and why the $50 knife professionals recommend often beats the $300 one on your Instagram feed.
+By the end of this guide, you'll know exactly what to look for in your first chef knife, which specs actually matter, and why the affordable knife professionals recommend often beats the expensive one on your Instagram feed.

 Professionals know this instinctively.
 We use knives 4–6 hours per day, often in high-volume kitchens.
 The knife that feels flashy in your hand when new can feel like a brick by hour four.